Classification of interfacial water governed by water-polymer interactions in hydrated polymers: A molecular dynamics simulation study of ethylene-based and acrylate polymers: INTRODUCTION

 Poly(2-methoxyethyl acrylate) (PMEA) is a biocompatible polymer developed by Tanaka \textit{et al.}~\cite{tanaka2000Cold, tanaka2000Blood, tanaka2004Effect} PMEA exhibits properties including water insolubility, suppression of protein adsorption and denaturation, inhibition of platelet adhesion and activation, and low toxicity.
 Experimental research focusing on the hydration structure within PMEA have been conducted to clarify the mechanisms underlying its biocompatibility.
 In particular, differential scanning calorimetry (DSC) studies have reported that PMEA contains characteristic interfacial water.~\cite{tanaka2015Design, sato2015Relationship} Interfacial water is commonly classified into three categories: free water, which freezes and melts at 0 $^\circ$C; bound water, which remains nonfreezing even at -100 $^\circ$C; and intermediate water, which undergoes crystallization and melting at temperatures below the freezing point.
 Furthermore, evaluations of platelet adhesion indicate that the amount of intermediate water is a key factor governing the manifestation of antithrombotic effects.
 Note that PEG, the biocompatible polymer described above, has also been reported to contain intermediate water.~\cite{hatakeyama2007Cold}

 The freezing and melting behavior of water observed by DSC provides important insights into the strength of interactions between polymers and water.
-Furthermore, low-temperature crystallization of water in the hydrated polymer was observed immediately after the glass transition during DSC heating.~\cite{sato2015Relationship} This behavior suggests that the emergence of intermediate water is closely related to the glass transition temperature, $T_g$.
-When considering polymer properties, the glass transition temperature $T_g$ is a critical parameter, and the expression of polymer functions depends strongly on the temperature difference between the ambient temperature and $T_g$.
-PEG and PMEA, both reported to contain intermediate water, exhibit glass transition temperatures $T_g$ below $0\,^\circ\mathrm{C}$ in the dry state.
-However, because the glass transition temperature $T_g$ in the dry state does not describe water-polymer interactions, understanding molecular behavior in the vicinity of $T_g$ under hydrated conditions is essential for elucidating the properties of polymers.
+Furthermore, low-temperature crystallization of water in the hydrated polymer was observed immediately after the glass transition during DSC heating.~\cite{sato2015Relationship} This behavior suggests that the emergence of intermediate water is closely related to the glass transition temperature, $T_\mathrm{g}$.
+When considering polymer properties, the glass transition temperature $T_\mathrm{g}$ is a critical parameter, and the expression of polymer functions depends strongly on the temperature difference between the ambient temperature and $T_\mathrm{g}$.
+PEG and PMEA, both reported to contain intermediate water, exhibit glass transition temperatures $T_\mathrm{g}$ below $0\,^\circ\mathrm{C}$ in the dry state.
+However, because the glass transition temperature $T_\mathrm{g}$ in the dry state does not describe water-polymer interactions, understanding molecular behavior in the vicinity of $T_\mathrm{g}$ under hydrated conditions is essential for elucidating the properties of polymers.
+Note that, experimentally, the dependence of $T_\mathrm{g}$ on water content in water-soluble polymers such as PEG and poly(vinyl alcohol) (PVA), a polymer with a structure similar to that of PEG and a representative gel-forming material, is important for understanding the degree of plasticization induced by water.~\cite{rault1995Glass, hodge1996Free, kyritsis1997Dielectric, yoon1997Endgroup, huang2001Interaction, trotzig2007Structure}